lowRISC/opentitan/hw/ip/csrng/doc/registers.md

 The field is set to high once a SW command request has been acknowledged by the CSRNG.
 0b0: The last SW command has not been acknowledged yet.
 0b1: The last SW command has been acknowledged.
+In case of a generate command the acknowledgement goes high after all of the requested entropy is consumed.

 ### SW_CMD_STS .
 CMD_RDY
 This bit indicates when the command interface is ready to accept commands.